sisoje/testable-view-swiftui/README.md

 Sheet: @self changed.
 ```

-# Design flaw of MVVM
+# Design flaws of MVVM in SwiftUI

 - My biggest issue with MVVM is inability to use native property wrappers like @Environment, @AppStorage, @Query and others.
 - View-models are not composable, while SwiftUI models(views) are very easy to split and reuse.
 MVVM just leads us to massive views and massive view-models.